 Players that want to enter the BFL from other video channels must have highlights proving they are good.
 If they don’t have enough footage proving their value to the league, there is at least a 50/50 chance that player will get a tryout at the most.
 If the player sucks at tryouts, he will be released and free to try again next season.

 3T or Triple Threat Wrestling, has little to no restrictions on joining the league.
 3T was created on the PS4 platform, so Playstation users will have a huge advantage of their wrestlers getting into the league immediately, because of Community Creations.
 With the use of Community Creations, I can easily add a wrestler or even a stable with a few clicks.
 The only real requirement for joining 3T is: the wrestler must be well made with attires, and move set.

 Crossover Basketball League

 The Crossover Basketball League was built using NBA 2K13, because of it’s fun, highlight-crazy gameplay.
 There are no requirements to join this league.
-Players can enter the Crossover Basketball League through the CBL Draft if they participated in the Draft Madness Tournament.
+Players can enter the Crossover Basketball League from participating in the NCAA Basketball 10 dynasties that are available.

 FTF MMA or Finish The Fight MMA, is a combination of UFC Undisputed 3 and EA Sports UFC 2.
 All male fighters must begin their careers in Pride Fighting Championship, but female fighters can start in the UFC.
 Entry level fighters must prove that they are worth going to the next level by not only winning their fights, but finishing fights.
 Before male fighters can enter the UFC, they must have at least 5 wins, a winning record, or an impressive win streak.
-Fighters ratings will not progress or regress until they get in the UFC.
+Fighters ratings will progress or regress based upon their performance.
 Fighters then will either gain or lose points based upon knockouts, submissions, and decision wins or losses.